 Greening Spaces Program

-The Greening Spaces Program (GSP) is a tree planting program for Island communities, schools and volunteer interest groups who want to:
+The Greening Spaces Program (GSP) is a tree planting program that was developed for local Island communities, schools and volunteer interest groups.
+Greening Spaces

 - diversify public properties

 - return abandoned farm land to forest cover